 The City of Placentia implements a comprehensive stormwater program as required by the federal Clean Water Act amendments of 1987.
-The program is designed to reach residents and businesses in the city with the overall goal of reducing stormwater pollutants that enter the storm drain system and minimize potential water quality impacts to nearby creeks, channels and rivers.
+The program is designed to reach residents and businesses in the city with the overall goal of reducing stormwater pollutants that enter the storm drain system and minimizing potential water quality impacts to nearby creeks, channels, and rivers.

 Improving Stormwater Quality

 The ocean begins at your front door.
 Even if you live miles from the Pacific Ocean, you may be polluting it without knowing it.
 To help prevent water contamination, the City of Placentia has two drainage systems: sanitary sewers and storm drain.

 The storm drain system is designed to prevent flooding by carrying excess rainwater away from streets; it is not designed to be a waste disposal system.
 Unlike the sewer system, which carries water from your indoor drains to wastewater treatment plants, the storm drain system releases untreated water into channels, rivers, and ultimately the ocean.